top of page

 Greg McConnell

-Tomorrow is Google Marketing Live, and the stakes are higher than any previous year.
-For the first time in digital advertising history, Google is not the top ad revenue platform. eMarketer projects Meta will generate $243.46 billion in 2026 global ad revenue vs. Google's $239.54 billion, a margin built on Reels performance, Advantage+ automation, and first-party data scale.
+Tomorrow, Google Marketing Live will take place, and the stakes are higher than ever.
+For the first time in digital advertising history, Google is not the top ad revenue platform.
+The shift is largely attributed to Meta's success with Reels, Advantage+ automation, and its robust first-party data architecture.

-Action this week: Watch tomorrow's keynote at 8:45 AM PT for exactly one signal: whether Google announces first-party data portability across its ad products.
-That is the variable that determines 2027 budget allocation, not the AI feature announcements.
+Watch tomorrow's keynote at 8:45 AM PT.
+The critical signal to look for is whether Google announces first-party data portability across its ad products.
+This announcement will significantly influence budget allocations for 2027, more so than any AI feature updates.

-The consensus heading into Google Marketing Live is that Gemini's capabilities will reassert Google's advertising dominance.
-The evidence contradicts this.
-Meta overtook Google not through model quality but through data network effects and automation that removed creative friction.
-Advantage+ does not require a CMO to understand AI.
-It requires assets and a budget.
+Heading into Google Marketing Live, many believe that Gemini's capabilities will reestablish Google's advertising dominance.
+However, the evidence suggests otherwise.
+Meta's rise is not due to a superior algorithm but rather its effective use of data network effects and automation that reduces creative friction.
+Advantage+ does not require a CMO to grasp AI complexities; it simply needs assets and a budget.

-Google's agentic tools require intent.
-The bet embedded in Gemini advertising is that query-based intent is more valuable than behavioral network effects.
-That may hold at the premium end of the funnel.
-But Meta's $243 billion says the majority of advertiser budgets disagree.
-Google's real problem is not a weaker model.
-It is a weaker consumer data relationship.
-No keynote fixes that tomorrow.
+Google's tools rely on user intent.
+The strategy behind Gemini advertising assumes that query-based intent is more valuable than behavioral network effects.
+While this may be true at the premium end of the funnel, Meta's projected $243 billion indicates that most advertisers disagree.
+Google's real challenge lies in its weakened consumer data relationships.
+No keynote can remedy that.

 "Meta did not overtake Google by having better AI.
 It did so by having better data architecture and faster creative velocity."

-IAB Tech Lab unifies AI advertising work under AAMP.
-The Agentic Advertising Management Protocols are now the single standards framework for how AI agents buy, sell, and measure advertising.
-Every DSP, SSP, and publisher that skips AAMP compliance will be invisible to AI-driven buying by 2027.
-This is the OpenRTB moment for agentic advertising.
-Read the spec.
-Brief your agency by end of Q2.
+The Agentic Advertising Management Protocols (AAMP) now serve as the single standards framework for AI-driven advertising.
+Any DSP, SSP, or publisher that does not comply with AAMP will be invisible to AI-driven buying by 2027.
+This moment is akin to the OpenRTB era for agentic advertising.
+Review the specifications and brief your agency by the end of Q2.

-AWS AgentCore Payments lets AI agents buy using Stripe and Coinbase.
-Amazon's system allows AI agents to complete micropayments without human confirmation.
-For marketers: within 18 months, AI agents will not just recommend products; they will buy them.
-Your pricing architecture, loyalty program, and promotional logic need to be agent-readable now.
+Amazon's new system allows AI agents to execute micropayments without human intervention.
+In the next 18 months, AI agents will not only recommend products but also purchase them.
+It's crucial to ensure your pricing architecture, loyalty programs, and promotional logic are agent-readable now.

-IAB Tech Lab's AAMP framework is the most consequential infrastructure story in digital advertising this month, receiving almost no attention outside programmatic circles.
+The IAB Tech Lab's AAMP framework is a pivotal development in digital advertising this month, yet it has received minimal attention outside programmatic circles.
 AAMP standardizes how AI agents negotiate inventory, interpret creative, and report conversions across platforms.
-Every ad tech vendor that skips AAMP compliance will be invisible to AI buying agents by 2027.
-Google's Universal Commerce Protocol is the sell-side complement, already live with four major retailers.
-The brands that understand both the buy-side standard (AAMP) and the sell-side standard (UCP) emerging this week will have structural advantage when agent-to-agent advertising becomes the default buying mode.
-Most CMOs have not heard of either.
-That gap is the Agentic Arbitrage window.
+Ad tech vendors that do not comply with AAMP will be invisible to AI buying agents by 2027.
+Google's Universal Commerce Protocol complements this, already operational with four major retailers.
+Brands that grasp both the buy-side (AAMP) and sell-side (UCP) standards will gain a structural advantage as agent-to-agent advertising becomes the norm.
+Most CMOs remain unaware of these developments, creating an opportunity gap known as the Agentic Arbitrage window.

-Agentic Arbitrage.
-The first-mover window between when a new AI ad format launches and when competition compresses the return.
-ChatGPT Ads CPC at $3 to $5.
-Google's agentic commerce tools.
-AAMP's early adopters.
-Each opens a window where your dollar buys more reach and data than it will in 12 months.
-Agentic Arbitrage closes by definition.
-Brands running tests now are buying the window.
-Brands waiting for case studies are paying to enter after it closes.
+Agentic Arbitrage refers to the first-mover advantage between the launch of a new AI ad format and the subsequent competition that compresses returns.
+For instance, ChatGPT Ads currently have a CPC of $3 to $5.
+Google's agentic commerce tools and AAMP's early adopters open a window where your investment yields more reach and data than it will in a year.
+This window will close as competition intensifies.
+Brands that initiate tests now are capitalizing on this opportunity, while those waiting for case studies will face higher costs later.

-Block 60 minutes tomorrow morning (8:45 AM PT, Google Marketing Live) and assign one team member to each of three signals: (1) Does Google announce first-party data portability across its ad products?
+Block 60 minutes tomorrow morning (8:45 AM PT) for Google Marketing Live.
+Assign one team member to monitor three key signals: (1) Will Google announce first-party data portability across its ad products?
 (2) Does the Universal Commerce Protocol expansion include direct API access for advertisers?
-(3) Do YouTube Shoppable CTV ads include a measurement path benchmarkable against Meta ROAS?
-Those three answers, captured live, are worth more than any recap article published Thursday.
+(3) Are YouTube Shoppable CTV ads benchmarked against Meta's ROAS?
+Capturing these answers live will provide more value than any recap article published later.

-The first digital ad platform to lose the top spot after 20 years did not lose it to a better algorithm.
-It lost it to a better data moat.
-That is the lesson Meta just proved.
+The first digital ad platform to lose its top position in 20 years did not do so because of a better algorithm.
+It lost to a more effective data strategy.
+This is the lesson Meta has demonstrated.

-Forward this to the performance marketer still treating Google and Meta as co-equals in a Q3 media plan, as if one of them did not just become number one for the first time.
+Forward this to any performance marketer still viewing Google and Meta as equals in a Q3 media plan, especially after one has just claimed the number one spot for the first time.

 mktg.ai is the Creative Intelligence System for modern marketing.
-The platform unifies every creative asset, channel, and KPI in one place, connecting creative performance to spend in real time so teams can act at the layer consumers actually experience.
-Features include Ask mktg.ai for natural-language queries against your marketing data, and Daily Alerts AI for automatic anomaly detection that surfaces performance issues without waiting for weekly reports.
-On a $5M media budget, mktg.ai customers typically recover over $100,000 by reallocating 15 to 20 percent of spend toward higher-ROI creative within months.
+Our platform unifies every creative asset, channel, and KPI in one place, connecting creative performance to spending in real time.
+This allows teams to act at the consumer experience level.
+Key features include mktg.ai for natural-language queries against your marketing data and Daily Alerts AI for automatic anomaly detection that surfaces performance issues without waiting for weekly reports.
+On a $5M media budget, mktg.ai customers typically recover over $100,000 by reallocating 15 to 20 percent of their spend toward higher-ROI creative within months.
 Learn more at mktg.ai.

 Laptop screen displaying the mktg.ai interface with navigation sidebar.
 Background shows a dimly lit room, creating a focused mood.